Destination West!

 Picture

-Delamar certainly was a very busy mining camp up until the year1900 when a fire destroyed most of the town.
-Delamar was rebuilt even better than before and the mining operations soon expanded with a new owner.
+Delamar was a very busy mining camp up until the year 1900 when a fire destroyed most of the town.
+Delamar was rebuilt even better than before and the mining operations soon expanded.
 The mother lode eventually dried up by 1909 and this was when many of the residents began heading for new horizons.
-A steadfast community still remained and a rebirth of Delamar took place in the mid 1900s, but sustainability became an issue in this remote place and Delamar was finally completely abandoned.
+A steadfast community remained and a rebirth of Delamar took place in the mid 1900s, but sustainability became an issue and the settlement was finally completely abandoned.

-The bad reputation of Delamar being the Widowmaker was well known far and wide, which also ensured that this remote mining camp would eventually become a ghost town.
-The Widowmaker moniker actually has nothing to do with mining accidents, but instead refers to intense silicosis that affected the entire community.
-The gold deposits in the mines were locked in quartzite, which is composed of silicon, which turns into a deadly fine dust when milled into pure gold ore.
-The resulting silicosis from the dust made the Widowmaker nickname more famous than the original name of the town and many outsiders heeded the warning.
-For this reason, it is best to pack a dust mask for the Delamar Ghost Town experience, especially if windy conditions are forecasted!
+The “Widowmaker” reputation of Delamar was well known and the moniker actually had nothing to do with mining accidents.
+It instead referred to intense silicosis that affected the entire community.
+The gold deposits in the mines were locked in quartzite, which turns into a deadly fine dust when drilled, blasted or milled.
+The resulting illness made the Widowmaker nickname more famous than the original name of the town.
+For this reason, it is best to pack a dust mask for Delamar Ghost Town if windy conditions are forecasted.
+Other than this disclaimer, Delamar is a great place for a family day trip and old west history buffs will certainly be entertained.

 0 Comments